turingschool/front-end-curriculum/projects/ideabox-triples.md

 * [ ]  Novice - Crafts CSS according to the [turing css style guide](https://github.com/turingschool-examples/css)
 * [ ]  Advanced Beginner - Application adds organization for the whole stylesheet and within rules
 * [ ]  Proficient - Applications adds to the above by removing repetitive rules and blocks of code according to the DRY principle
-* [ ]  Exceptional - Application adds to the above by using BEM, SMACCS, or another set of naming conventions for classes
+* [ ]  Exceptional - Application adds to the above by using [BEM](http://getbem.com/), [SMACCS](https://smacss.com/), or another set of naming conventions for classes

 ------------------------------------------------------------------

 ### JAVASCRIPT - Style and Implementation

 * [ ]  Novice - Crafts JS according to the [turing js style guide](https://github.com/turingschool-examples/javascript/tree/master/es5)
-* [ ]  Advanced Beginner - Application correctly implements data model for the `Idea` class including all required methods
+* [ ]  Advanced Beginner - Application adds to the above by correctly implementing a data model for the `Idea` class including all required methods
-* [ ]  Proficient - Application adds readability by incorporating both DRY and SRP practices
+* [ ]  Proficient - Application adds readability by incorporating both DRY and SRP practices and students can speak to implementation decisions
-* [ ]  Exceptional - Application refactors all for loops into the proper array prototype iteration method
+* [ ]  Exceptional - Application adds to code quality by refactoring all for loops into the proper array prototype iteration methods